 Table of Contents

-ALWAYS convert your text to outline when you print.
+ALWAYS convert your text to an outline when you print.
 Outlining font means converting text/font to object, so when you send your artwork to print, the font won’t be missing.
-Outlining fonts ensure the text on your printed work looks the same as the work you create in Illustrator.
+Outlining fonts ensures the text on your printed work looks the same as the work you create in Illustrator.